 Vitamin D and menopause

-John W. Martin III, MD is medical director of The Women’s Center at Banner Good Samaritan Medical Center in Phoenix.
+John W. Martin III, MD is medical director of The Women’s Center at Banner – University Medical Center Phoenix in Arizona.
 His office can be reached at (602) 839-4351.

 Question: I read a recent report suggesting women aren’t deficient in Vitamin D as previously thought.
 Should I stop taking the supplements prescribed for my menopause therapy?